 FAU College of Business Faculty

 The faculty members in the Program are selected from the nearly 90 full-time faculty in the College of Business.
 Selection criteria include excellence in teaching, consulting, research, and publication.
+Instructors and practitioners collaborate in designing and teaching accounting courses.

 What makes FAU College of Business faculty special?